 Tips

-- The chin should remain parallel to the floor and core braced throughout the duration of the exercise.
+• The chin should remain parallel to the floor, and the core should be braced throughout the duration of the exercise.

 4. Overhead Barbell Triceps Extension

-The overhead triceps extension is a relatively simple yet effective exercise for the development of the triceps.
-It works all three heads of the muscle, it especially targets the long head of the triceps.
+The overhead triceps extension is a relatively simple yet effective exercise for developing the triceps.
+It works all three heads of the muscle, especially targeting the long head of the triceps.

 How To Do